covcom/205CDE/01 Codeanywhere IDE/README.md

 ![](.md_images/github_clone_lab.png)

-Click on the green **Clone or Download** button and use the clipboard icon to copy the url into the computer clipboard.
-Now we can use the SSH Terminal in Codeanywhere to clone these materials into our IDE.
-Note the period (full-stop) at the end.
-This clones the repository into the _current directory_ instead of creating a new directory under it.
+Notice that the GitHub _remote repository_ has a URL which we will use to _clone_ (copy) it into our Codeanywhere IDE.
+Clicking on the green **Clone or Download** button and the clipboard icon will copy the url into the computer clipboard.

+We will use the SSH Terminal in Codeanywhere to clone these materials into our IDE by running the git command shown below. **Note the period (full-stop) at the end** which will clone the repository into the _current directory_ instead of creating a new directory under it.
 ```
 $ git clone -o upstream https://github.coventry.ac.uk/205CDE-1617JANMAY/TEACHING-MATERIALS.git .
 ```